Dapash7397-star/Dapash-phase-1-project-v3/README.md

 ### Summary of Findings
 1. **Accident trends have decreased over time**, especially in the past two decades, reflecting improved aviation safety standards.
 2. **Certain aircraft types are more prone to fatal accidents**, highlighting the importance of careful fleet selection.
 3. **Accidents are concentrated in specific regions**, suggesting that geographic factors influence aviation risk.

+## Recommendations
+### Based on the findings, the company should prioritize aircraft with lower fatality ratios rather than focusing solely on accident counts and place emphasis on manufacturer-specific safety performance when making purchase decisions.
+Strengthening pilot training, routine maintenance, and safety audits is critical to reducing risk exposure, particularly for models with higher fatal accident proportions.
+Additionally, management should adopt a data-driven risk framework that integrates historical safety records, geographical trends, and operational factors before expanding into aviation.
+Finally, ongoing monitoring and alignment with global safety standards will ensure that investment choices are both safe and sustainable in the long term.

 ### Next Steps
 - Recommend fleet investment in aircraft types with historically lower fatality rates.